Counter

 (i.e. integer).
 The contract later declares two separate predicates, each

-declaring three statements.
-Let's walk through the first predicate named Initialize
+having a single parameter and declaring two statements.
+Let's walk through the first predicate

 :